 A Boston native, Eric was first exposed to travel on a trip to Italy during high school.
 The travel bug had bitten, and he decided that exploration was a priority after graduating.
 Deferring his acceptance to college for a year, he got a work visa and headed for New Zealand, where he spent a year with a company building timber water tanks.
 He also had the chance to travel extensively around the whole country, both with work and independently.

 Eric continued to feed his wanderlust by attending Napier University in Edinburgh, Scotland.
 Having studied Italian with Tourism Management, he spent his third year in Rimini, Italy.
 Upon graduating, he returned to Boston, working as a fundraiser and also in insurance.
 Realizing that his passion for travel wasn't being satisfied, he joined Audley when the opportunity arose.
 He's recently returned to New Zealand and also travelled extensively through Australia, learning vast amounts about its wildlife, ecology and history of its diverse indigenous peoples

-Start planning your trip to Australasia with Eric by calling
+Start planning your trip to Australia & New Zealand with Eric by calling

 Recommend Eric to someone you know

 Help your friends and family discover the world with Audley.
 Recommend Eric today.